 Chinese Ports

 - Shanghai Port: A linchpin for China – Germany trade, Shanghai Port is a global behemoth.
-In 2024, its container throughput soared to around 50 million TEUs (Twenty – foot Equivalent Units).
+In 2025, its container throughput maintained its leading position, exceeding 50 million TEUs.
 It serves as a major exporter of Chinese electronics, textiles, and consumer goods bound for Germany.
-For instance, countless high – tech gadgets from Chinese manufacturers in the Yangtze River Delta region are shipped through Shanghai Port to German markets.

-- Ningbo Port: Another significant port, Ningbo Port had a container throughput of approximately 34 million TEUs in 2024.
+- Ningbo Port: Another significant port, Ningbo-Zhoushan Port continued its growth in 2025.
 It is a key departure point for various products like mechanical equipment and daily necessities en route to Germany.
-Many small – and medium – sized enterprises in Zhejiang province rely on Ningbo Port to export their goods to Germany.
+Many small and medium-sized enterprises in Zhejiang province rely on Ningbo Port.

-- Qingdao Port: With a container throughput of about 25 million TEUs in 2024, Qingdao Port contributes substantially to the trade.
+- Qingdao Port: With a robust container throughput in 2025, Qingdao Port contributes substantially to the trade.
 It is especially important for shipping steel products and agricultural products from China to Germany.
-Shandong’s agricultural and industrial products are often shipped via this port to meet German demand.

 German Ports

-- Hamburg Port: As Germany’s largest port, Hamburg Port handled around 8 million TEUs of containers in 2024 and 115 million tons of seaborne cargo.
-It has a long – standing and robust connection with China.
-Nearly one – third of its total cargo is either from or destined for China.
-Hamburg Port is a major destination for Chinese consumer goods, while it exports German machinery, vehicles, and chemicals back to China.
+- Hamburg Port: As Germany’s largest port, Hamburg Port handles a vast amount of seaborne cargo.
+It has a long-standing and robust connection with China.
+Nearly one-third of its total cargo is either from or destined for China.

-- Bremen Port (including Bremerhaven): Bremen Port had a container throughput of approximately 4.7 million TEUs in 2024.
-It plays a crucial role in the import of automotive products, machinery, and electronics from China.
+- Bremen Port (including Bremerhaven): A crucial hub for the import of automotive products, machinery, and electronics from China.
 Many German car manufacturers receive parts and components from China through this port.

-- Rotterdam Port (in the Netherlands but frequently used in China – Germany trade): Rotterdam Port, a major European hub, had a container throughput of over 15.5 million TEUs in 2024.
-It serves as a transit point for a large volume of goods flowing between China and Germany, handling diverse products from both countries.
+- Rotterdam Port (in the Netherlands): While not in Germany, Rotterdam is a major gateway for goods entering the German market.
+It serves as a transit point for a large volume of goods flowing between China and Germany.

 Cost Breakdown of Cost of Shipping Containers

-A 20ft container is ideal for smaller shipments and is commonly used for transporting goods with lower volume and weight.
-The average shipping cost for a 20ft container from China to Germany in 2025 ranges from $1,800 to $2,800, depending on the factors mentioned above.
+A 20ft container is ideal for smaller shipments and is commonly used for transporting goods with lower volume and weight (approx. 28-30 cbm).
+The average shipping cost for a 20ft container from China to Germany in 2026 ranges from $1,250 to $2,250, depending on the factors mentioned above.

 | Cost Component | Average Cost (USD) |